AndyDick/plex-discord-bot/README.md

 * `!skip` : skips the current song if one is playing and plays the next song in queue if it exists
 * `!stop` : stops song if one is playing
 * `!viewqueue` : displays current song queue
-* `!clear <number of messages>` : removes messages within the last 14 days up to the number specified

 ***
 ## Customization